Argentine nationalism: 20th century

 Nationalism resurfaced during the 1930s.
 Opposed to Alvear's turnaround, in 1935, young Yrigoyenistas from a nationalist background founded FORJA (Fuerza Orientadora Radical de la Juventud Argentina, Radical Orienting Force of Argentine Youth), which had as leaders the Socialist Arturo Jauretche, Raúl Scalabrini Ortiz and Gabriel del Mazo.
 FORJA's motto was: "We are a colonial Argentina, we want to be a free Argentina."
-[10] Among other things, FORJA denounced the silence of the government on many problems such as the creation of the Central Bank, "economic sacrifices imposed in benefices of foreign capitalism", petroleum politics, arbitrary military interventions, restrictions to freedom of opinion, incorporation to the League of Nations, suppression of relations with Russia, parliamentary investigations, the Senate crime, etc. and specially during World War II.
+Among other things, FORJA denounced the silence of the government on many problems such as the creation of the Central Bank, "economic sacrifices imposed in benefices of foreign capitalism", petroleum politics, arbitrary military interventions, restrictions to freedom of opinion, incorporation to the League of Nations, suppression of relations with Russia, parliamentary investigations, the Senate crime, etc. and specially during World War II.
 Those nationalists thought that Argentina had an economic dependence of Britain, and that the country should not help Britain in the conflict but stay neutral.
 This nationalism led to the Revolution of '43, and during it to the emergence of Juan Domingo Perón.
 Perón reported the meddling of the ambassador of the United States Spruille Braden in the 1946 election, and won by a landslide.
 He nationalized several key tools of the economy of Argentina, and declared Argentine economic independence.

-José de San Martín, Juan Manuel de Rosas and Juan Domingo Perón are seen by nationalist peronist as a line of historical continuity.
+José de San Martín, Juan Manuel de Rosas and Juan Domingo Perón are seen by nationalist as a line of historical continuity.

 The analogies between Perón and Rosas became explicit during the Revolución Libertadora, a coup that ousted Perón from power and banned Peronism.
 Eduardo Lonardi, de facto president, used the quote "Ni vencedores ni vencidos" ("neither victors nor vanquished"), which was used by Justo José de Urquiza after deposing Rosas in the battle of Caseros.
 The official perspective was that Perón was "the second tyranny", the first one being Rosas, and that both ones should be equally rejected, and conversely both governments that ousted them should be praised.
 For this end they draw the line of historical continuity "May – Caseros – Libertadora", matching the coup with the May Revolution and the defeat of Rosas.
 This approach backfired.
 Perón was highly popular and the military coup unpopular; so Peronists embraced the comparison established between Rosas and Perón, but viewing him with a positive light instead.
 Nationalist historians draw then their own line of historical continuity, "San Martín – Rosas – Perón".

-The National Reorganization Process promoted nationalist values during the Dirty War and the Falklands War.
+The Argentine Army promoted nationalist values during the Dirty War and the Falklands War.
 Both conflicts generated huge controversy.
 Nationalism declined in the following years as a result, increasing Americanization during the 1990s.
 Nationalism resurfaced again after the December 2001 riots in Argentina.